KJM110 Organic Chemistry

 - Use the basic knowledge in understanding biochemical and biological processes.

-The student shall:
+GENERAL COMPETENCE: The student should:

 - Apply their knowledge and skills to typical issues in chemistry and biochemistry including medical problems